rage/java-programming-fall-19/data/index.md

 ## Requirements

-To pass the course, you need to complete at least 75 % of the exercises in these tutorials.
-Moreover, you need to complete at least 50 % of the exercises in ViLLE.
+To pass the course, you need to complete at least 75 % of the maximum score of these tutorials.
+Moreover, you need to complete at least 50 % of the maximum score in ViLLE.
 Exercises are released after the lecture on Tuesday, and **the deadline is at following Thursday**.

 ## How to get help?